Amer-02/E-Commerce-Fulfillment-Performance/README.md

-# E-Commerce-Fulfillment-Performance
+# E-Commerce-Fulfillment-Performance (Excel + tableau)

-Interactive dashboard to analyze a D2C company's e-commerce fulfillment performance across cities, products, and partners.
-Tracks delivery delays, cancellations, customer ratings, and revenue patterns to uncover inefficiencies and improve operations.
+This project explores the delivery efficiency and customer experience of an e-commerce business by analyzing its fulfillment performance data.

+## 📂 Files